-13 Note that we have more countries available for calculating the robot exposure than we can analyse in our estimation sample using our worker-level data.
-Our sample includes five Eastern European countries (E): the Czech Republic, Hungary, Poland, Slovenia, and Slovakia; and 11 Western European countries (W): Austria, Belgium, Denmark, Finland, Germany, Greece, Italy, Portugal, Spain, Sweden, and the United Kingdom.
+14 Our sample includes five Eastern European countries (E): the Czech Republic, Hungary, Poland, Slovenia, and Slovakia; and 11 Western European countries (W): Austria, Belgium, Denmark, Finland, Germany, Greece, Italy, Portugal, Spain, Sweden, and the United Kingdom.
 For instance, the instrument for Austria is calculated as the average of the robot exposure in Belgium, Denmark, Finland, Germany, Greece, Italy, Portugal, Spain, Sweden, and the United Kingdom.
 The instrument for each Eastern European country is calculated as the average across all 11 Western European countries.

-14 For those employed in year t-1 and in year t, we assign robot exposure based on the occupation performed in t, but using the value of robot exposure in year t-1.
+$^{^{15}}$ For those employed in year t-1 and in year t, we assign robot exposure based on the occupation performed in t, but using the value of robot exposure in year t-1.
 For those employed in year t-1 and unemployed in year t, we assign robot exposure based on the last occupation performed before becoming jobless, using the value of robot exposure in (t-1).
-For those unemployed in year t-1 and in year t, we assign robot exposure based on the last occupation performed before become jobless, using the value of robot exposure in year t-1.
+For those unemployed in year t-1 and in year t, we assign robot exposure based on the last occupation performed before becoming jobless, using the value of robot exposure in year t-1.
 For those unemployed in year t-1 and employed in year t, we assign robot exposure based on the occupation performed in t, but using the value of robot exposure in year t-1.